JetBrains/kotlin-native/codestyle/cpp/README.md

 * All operators should be wrapped with a space or a line break
 * In pointer and reference definitions `*` and `&` should be placed on a type instead of a variable
 * In pointer to functions prefer not to use `*` at all.
-* Only 1 consecutive empty line is allowed and it shouldn't contain spaces
 * Add a space between `template` and `<`